By William Dachris

 Tell us about Sakellaropoulos Organic Farming?

-What's the outlook for 2020 on extra virgin olive oil?
+What's the outlook on extra virgin olive oil?

 After an entire year of proper nurturing our olive trees, scientific monitoring of the progress during the production, hours of walking around our fields tending to every need of our trees, we have started picking our olives and producing our unripe olive oils starting a month ago.
 The first olive oils and analysis indicate that our groves are ready to produce the highest quality olives they can provide.